quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

   advertised by this endpoint is invalid.

-Receipt of an empty ACK-FREQUENCY frame or invalid values in an ACK-FREQUENCY frame MUST be treated as a connection error of type PROTOCOL_VIOLATION.
+Receipt of invalid values in an ACK-FREQUENCY frame MUST be treated as a connection error of type FRAME_ENCODING_ERROR.

 ACK-FREQUENCY frames are ack-eliciting.
 However, their loss does not require retransmission.